DannyNemer/readline-async/README.md

   console.log('Thank you for your input:', line)
 })
 ```
-RLI when ran from command line (with autocompletion and auto-implemented `.help` command):
+RLI when ran from command line (with autocompletion and auto-implemented commands):
 ![readline-async demo](https://raw.githubusercontent.com/DannyNemer/readline-async/master/doc/demo.gif)

 <!-- div class="toc-container" -->